bbc/hive-ci/_documentation/01-x1-tv-runner.md

 TVs.

-For Smart TVs, the Hive does not normally have direct connection with the divice.
+For Smart TVs, the Hive does not normally have direct connection with the device.
 As the applications for TVs are Javascript web applications this problem is overcome by loading Javascript libraries along with the application to communicate with the Hive and with Hive Mind, and between tests a "holding application" that communicates with Hive Mind is loaded.